rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 This script interpolates the missing SAMPI values using inverse distance weighting.

 <code>validating_clusters.R</code>:
 This script performs an external validation of the cluster allocations obtained by K-means and HDBSCAN.
-It investigates the distribution of the SAMPI values first and bases the remainder of the validation analysis on the fifth root.
-Thereafter boxplots are created to investigate the distribution of SAMPI values within each cluster and the separability between clusters.
+Firstly, it investigates the distribution of the SAMPI values, deciding that the fifth root of the SAMPI will be used for the remainder of the analysis.
+Thereafter, boxplots are created to investigate the distribution of SAMPI values within each cluster and the separability between clusters.

 ## Note on Scripts